Emotional Support Dog Requirements

 Are you confused when it comes to emotional support dog requirements and about assistance animals in general?

 There is a lot of information out there when it comes to this important subject and some of it is misleading or just plain false.
-If you want to designate your dog as an emotional support dog (ESD) or emotional support animal (ESA), it’s important to understand all of the requirements, rules, and regulations.
+If you want to designate your dog as an emotional support dog (ESD) or an emotional support animal (ESA), it’s important to understand all of the requirements, rules, and regulations.

 In this post, we will answer some of the most commonly asked questions about emotional support dogs/animals.